Esports

 Since August of 2024, I have been the Lead Motion Design Artist at Overactive Media’s Toronto office.
 OAM is a leading international esports organization, and in my role there I have primarily worked with their professional Call of Duty team “Toronto Ultra”.

-I’ve had the opportunity to work on so many fun projects combining 3D design and animation, motion graphics, compositing, video editing, illustration and logo design, and physical and voice acting.
+I’ve had the opportunity to work on so many fun projects combining 3D design and animation, motion graphics, compositing, video editing, illustration and logo design, and both physical and voice acting.
 Here are a few of my favourite projects.

 Toronto Ultra